About This Ceremony: A Space to Heal and Renew

 A ceremony for women in the months and years after birth.

 The time after birth, at any stage, is a profound opening — physically, emotionally, and spiritually.
 So often, we are expected to simply "bounce back," leaving the deep, lingering echoes of our birth experiences and the transition into motherhood unprocessed.
 You may feel scattered, overwhelmed, disconnected from your body, or carry a sense of trauma or disappointment about your story.
 You are not alone, and your feelings are valid.
+You do not have to be in postpartum to feel that this ceremony is for you.
+It is for any stage of Motherhood whether it is 2 months of 10 years post-birth.
+If you never got the chance to choose this for yourself, it is never too late.

 This 3.5-hour workshop is a modern ceremony inspired by the traditional Closing the Bones rituals practised across cultures for centuries.
 It is not about forgetting, but about integrating.
 It is not about fixing, but about honouring.